Getting legal advice on stratas

 Some lawyers specialize in strata-related issues.
 Lawyers who are knowledgeable about strata issues may advertise in or write articles for the publications and websites of strata associations.

 The B.C.
-Lawyer Referral Service enables members of the public to consult with a lawyer for up to 30 minutes on a single issue.
+Lawyer Referral Service enables members of the public to consult with a lawyer for up to 30 minutes, on a single issue, at no charge.

 This service enables the public to access lawyers practicing in the field of law required for a particular situation.
 Lawyers voluntarily join the service so not all lawyers in British Columbia are registered on the Lawyer Referral Service program.

 After the consultation, the fees to be charged are strictly between the lawyer and the client.
 The lawyer is not obliged to accept the applicant’s case and the applicant is under no obligation to retain the lawyer.

-Legal Aid is provided by the Legal Services Society.
+Legal aid is provided by Legal Aid BC.
 While priority is given to people with low incomes, information is available on their website for everyone.

-The information on this website/gov/content/housing-tenancy/strata-housing/find-it-fast about strata housing is provided for the user’s convenience as a basic starting point; it is not a substitute for getting legal advice.
-Learn more about the site’s purpose and limits.
-The content on this website is periodically reviewed and updated by the Province of British Columbia as per the date noted on each page: January 14, 2021.
+- Disclaimer: information on this website is provided for the user’s convenience as a basic starting point; it is not a substitute for getting legal advice.
+Learn more about the website's purpose and limits.